UK vaccine roll-out to be slower than hoped, deliveries to pick up from May

 “We’re sourcing vaccines from all over the world and we are experiencing occasionally some issues and that’s led to this, this issue with some supply in the coming weeks,” he said.

-Asked if the issue was supply from India, Jenrick declined to discuss specific contracts.
+Asked if the issue was supply from India, he declined to discuss specific contracts.

-He said Britain remained on track to have vaccinated priority groups by April 15 and all adults by the end of July.

-The threat from European Commission head Ursula von der Leyen was disappointing, Jenrick said.
+Pfizer, which supplies Britain with shots from Europe, said first quarter deliveries to the UK remained on track and overall supply for the second quarter remained unchanged.
+Jenrick said he hoped no barriers to the importation of vaccines would be erected by the bloc.

-“I was surprised and disappointed by those comments but the prime minister had spoken earlier in the year to Ursula von der Leyen and she gave a very clear commitment, which was that the EU would not engage in this sort of activity, that contractual responsibilities would be honoured.
+“I was surprised and disappointed by those comments but the prime minister had spoken earlier in the year to Ursula von der Leyen and she gave a very clear commitment, which was that the EU would not engage in this sort of activity, that contractual responsibilities would be honoured,” Jenrick said.

 “And that’s exactly what we intend to do and I hope and expect the EU to stick to their side of the bargain.”

-Reporting by Guy Faulconbridge and Kate Holton; editing by Sarah Young and Giles Elgood
+Reporting by Guy Faulconbridge, Kate Holton and Alistair Smout; editing by Sarah Young and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.